imagej/imagej.github.io/_pages/plugins/mosaicj.md

 This plugin is described in detail on the [BIG website](http://bigwww.epfl.ch/thevenaz/mosaicj/).

 [Enable the BIG-EPFL update site](/update-sites/following) to gain access to the MosaicJ plugin.
-Find it in the menus at {% include bc content='Plugins | Stitching | MosaicJ'%}.
+Find it in the menus at {% include bc path='Plugins | Stitching | MosaicJ'%}.